Scalar-induced gravitational waves from coherent initial states: Identifying spectral density in case of inhomogeneities

 \section{Identifying spectral density in case of inhomogeneities}

 We shall outline an alternative method to compute spectral density for a function, in case of statistical inhomogeneity leading to unavoidable spatial dependence.
-We shall illustrate it with the energy density of the scalar-induced GW $\rho_{\rm GW}$.
+We shall illustrate it with the energy density of the SIGW $\rho_{\rm GW}$.

 As discussed in the main text, when the scalar perturbations are inhomogeneous and anisotropic in nature, $\rho_{\rm GW}$ has three components.
 Barring prefactors, they are

 where the quantities $f,g$ and $h$ are Fourier counterparts of the functions $f(k)$, $g(\vk_1,\vk_2)$ and $\braket{h_\vk}$ that constitute the two-point correlation function in Eq.~\eqref{eq:h1h2} as